CodeSageVedx/Machine_Learning_Projects/Student_Performance/README.md

 ## Usage
 1. Open the deployed **Streamlit App** using the provided link.
-2. Upload a CSV file containing student performance data.
-3. The application will process the data and apply the **Linear Regression Model**.
+2. The application will process the data and apply the **Linear Regression Model**.
-4. View the **predicted performance** and **visualizations**.
+3. View the **predicted performance** and **visualizations**.
-5. Analyze results and insights derived from the dataset.
+4. Analyze results and insights derived from the dataset.

 ## Dataset Format
 The CSV file should contain the following columns (example):